maepigeon/Drawing-app/readme.md

 Developer Manual

     Download the repo.
-    All code is in the canvas.js and index.html files.
+    All code is in the canvas.js, style.css, and index.html files.

 User Manual